WolfTech-Innovations/WolfOS/README.md

 ## Overview:

 We and our SpoinkOS ecosystem allows developers to thrive by being able to write NixOS-Like config to install all the packages you need with a single config file after installing the OS.
 Updates?
 No problem!
-You can just specify packages for install in the config so you can set the kernel version you want, easy as that.
+You can just specify packages for install in the config so you can set the kernel version you want, its just as easy as that.

 ## Installation: